Euro 2020: Who has reached the knockout stage and who needs what to qualify?

 FRANCE: Didier Deschamps' world champions had been expected to book their place in the round of 16 with a game to spare having started with a comfortable 1-0 win over Germany (xG: FRA 0.32 - 1.09 GER), a match where xG didn't tell the whole story thanks to own-goals, disallowed goals, and the French barely getting out of second gear.

-But having failed to take their chances against Hungary, needing a 66th-minute goal from Antoine Griezmann to claim a point, it's not quite done and dusted.
-Four points should be enough though, whatever happens against Portugal.
+They failed to take their chances against Hungary, needing a 66th-minute goal from Antoine Griezmann to claim a point, but four points is enough, though, for some form of progress whatever happens against Portugal, because of results in other groups where sides have finished in third place with only three points.

 HUNGARY: A battling performance in Budapest to secure a 1-1 draw against France has left Hungary with a fighting chance of reaching the last 16.
 They'll have to beat Germany in their final game to do it though, which is a tall order given the Germans' stunning showing against Portugal.